BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

 The script used to analyze `tiny-i386` can be modified to support emulation of x86-64 code and of the `reboot` syscall.
 The same approach will be followed as before, with minor adjustments.

-Before we begin, however, we can first try to read the file's ELF header with `readelf` and then disassemble its code with Capstone to get a sense of what to expect from emulation.
+Before we begin, however, we can first try to read the file's ELF header with `readelf`, take a look at the source code, and then disassemble its code with Capstone to get a sense of what to expect from emulation.

 ### Parsing the Header with readelf